aws/aws-cdk/docs/src/tutorial.rst

-To add the service to our app, add the following line of code after the existing **import** statement in *MyAppleService.ts*.
+To add the service to our app, add the following line of code after the existing **import** statement .

 .. code-block:: ts

     import apple_service = require('../lib/apple_service')

-Add the following line of code at the end of the constructor.
+Add the following line of code at the end of the constructor in *my_apple_service.ts*.

 .. code-block:: ts